 |Read feedback on NLP hypnotherapy Gold Coast Qld|

 People with aninternal locus of control are more likely to choose complementary and natural therapies and less likely to suffer from anxiety and depression.
 People with an internal authority feel like they are in control of their life.
 Locus of control refers to the degree you feel you have control over your life - see NLP Meta Program: Frame of Reference, Authority Source - Internal/External.
-Phone 07 5562 5718 to book a free 20 minute telephone consultation.
+Phone 07 5562 5718 or send Abby an email to book a free 20 minute telephone or Skype session.
 NLP Coaching, Hypnotherapy and Medtation, Gold Coast, Robina.

 By Abby Eagle (2019)

 Click the Image to Watch on YouTube